 Develop applications that use Beta APIs

-If you start with an Azure Sphere sample that uses a Beta API, the Project Properties set the Target API Set to specify the production and Beta APIs for the current release.
+If you start with an Azure Sphere sample that uses a Beta API, the Target API Set by default is set to the production and Beta APIs for the current release.

-If you do not base your application on one of the samples, or if you base it on a sample that uses only production APIs, follow these steps to change the project properties to use production and Beta APIs:
+If you do not base your application on one of the samples, or if you base it on a sample that uses only production APIs, follow these steps to use Beta APIs.

 Open the Azure Sphere project in Visual Studio.

 Ensure that the Configuration is set to either All Configurations or Active (Debug).